Help to pay rent

 See more information on Universal Credit.

-You can get help to pay your rent with Housing Benefit or Universal Credit.
-You get one or the other not both.
-If you get Universal Credit the help towards your rent is included in your monthly award.
-Housing Benefit is paid separately from your other benefits.
+You can get help to pay your rent from Housing Benefit or Universal Credit.
+If you receive Universal Credit, the contribution towards your rent is included in your monthly award under the housing component.

-No new claims can be made for Housing Benefit so if you do not already get it you need to make a claim for Universal Credit to help with rent.
-If you are already getting Universal Credit ask for help with rent in your online account.
+No new claims can be made for Housing Benefit so if you do not already receive it, you will need to make a claim for Universal Credit to help with your rent.

 How much will I get?